amrish1222/ROS_home_service_robot/README.md

 ## Navigation

-Is achieved using the Move Base ROS Package.
+Is achieved using the ROS navigation stack.